DexterChe/ML_img_segm_and_analysis/README.md

 # Machine Learning Image Segmentation and Particle Analysis

-This repository contains code and analysis related to **image segmentation** using machine learning techniques applied to **particle analysis**.
+This repository contains code and analysis related to **image segmentation** using machine learning techniques applied to **analysis offerroelectric domain**.
 The main focus is on segmenting particles in microscopy images, extracting their geometrical features, and conducting a detailed statistical analysis.

 ## Project Overview

-The goal of this project is to automate the detection and segmentation of particles from **SEM (Scanning Electron Microscopy)** images and extract their geometrical parameters (e.g., size, shape).
+The goal of this project is to automate the detection and segmentation of domains/particles from **SEM (Scanning Electron Microscopy)** images and extract their geometrical parameters (e.g., size, shape).
 Afterward, the data is used to perform statistical analysis, including size distribution, regression models, and advanced visualizations.

 #### Example of the image
 | Original image | Segmented image |